amazonsx/editor-conf/README.md

-# editor confs includes: vim & emacs
+# editor confs
+Includes: vim & emacs
 My original purpose is to set up a new environment easily and quickly for myself.

 Not all of the scripts are written by me.